kragen/laserboot/README.md

 three orders of magnitude better properties than the PLA and ABS used in FDM.

+The only software I’ve found so far for planar digital fabrication in general is SheetCAM.

 #### Nonmetal laser cutting ####

 The most accessible of these processes is laser cutting of plastics